metacpan/metacpan-cpan-extracted/distros/T/Tiny-Prof/README.md

     #           sleep or print.

-If running as a service, the environmental variables should be stored in the service file instead:
+If running as a service, the environmental variables should be stored in the service file instead.

+On a Debian-based machine/box that may mean:

     systemctl status MY_SERVICE
     sudo vi /etc/systemdsystem/MY_SERVICE.service